suffolklibraries/lgc/content/collections/events/folk-night-13-11.md

   [01379 873495](tel:01379873495)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1731315422
+updated_at: 1731316347
 duplicated_from: 249aae7a-9c12-4b4a-9f9c-ec25902a67f2
-cost_details: '£3 donation appreciated'
+cost_details: £3
 ---
-Weekly drop-in art group.
+Join us for an evening of acoustic music.